sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 Metric-based alerts use Ambari metrics.
 These metrics have a default threshold value configured in Ambari, which you can modify in Ambari web UI.

-To create a new metric-based alert in the Cloudbreak UI:
+To create a new metric-based alert in the Cloudbreak UI, use the following steps.

+**Steps**

 1. Enable auto scaling by clicking **enable**.
 2. Select **metric based**.